TridentSDK/slate/source/index.md

 Once the `JsonConfig` constructor is invoked, the object will automatically reload and store the configuration to memory.
 If the config is changed externally, such as by opening with a text editor, then you must reload yourself.

+### Getting and setting

+Config manipulation is handled at `ConfigSection`, where get/set for all primitives, lists, objects, BigInteger, and BigDecimals in the config is supported.
+There is also `contains()`, parent/child section access, and programatic access to the JSON object form of the config, and saving capability.
+Trident parses without comments, so you can have `//` comments without a problem.
+The technical documentation for JSON can be found at the [Engineering Task Force website](http://www.ietf.org/rfc/rfc4627.txt).
+However, most developers can get by with the example provided on the right.

 ## Factories

+The TridentSDK factories API provides a creational access to the major components of TridentSDK, especially implemetation-specific facilities.
+Classes that relate to collections, configuration, executors, tasks, threads, and reflection can be accessed from Factories.
+Factories replaces the important methods from the original Bukkit class with a modular, easy to understand and access API.

+Factories is thread-safe.
+Initialization occurs before any access is done to the `Factories` class, as well as guarding by `HeldValueLatch`, which blocks until the main thread initializes all accessors inside of Factories.

+Here is a list of all facilities provided by `Factories`:
+  - Tasks
+    - Scheduler methods
+    - Async
+    - Sync
+    - Run now
+    - Run later
+    - Run repeatingly
+  - Threads
+    - Entity
+    - Player
+    - World
+    - Plugin
+    - Executors
+  - Configs
+    - Server config
+    - New `JsonConfig`
+    - New `JsonSection`
+  - Collections
+    - Caches
+    - Improved ConcurrentHashMap
+  - Reflection
+    - Classes
+    - Fields
+    - Methods
+    - Constructor
+  - Display information
+    - MOTD
+    - MOTD image/pictures
+    - Max players
+    - Player count

 # Benchmarks